Lingayen Airfield

 Today

 The Lingayen Capital Compound and memorial is located behind the airstrip.
-Now the runway has been shortened and can only accommodate light to medium aircraft.
+The present runway uses part of the original wartime runway but can only accommodate light to medium aircraft.
+Airport code: RPUG.

 Tony Feredo visited in 2004: